 His neck, not hers.

-I let him go, scuttle back until I hit the far wall.
-He grabs his neck, and he stares at me with the most disappointed look.
+I let him go and scuttle back until I hit the far wall.
+He grabs his neck, staring at me with the most disappointed look.

 I imagine God must look a little like that when we do wrong.

 "I want to die," I say.
 "Will you help me do that?
 Will you kill me, please?"
 And then I cry.
 Finally, finally, safe with him.

 She's told him what the unidentified ship was for.
 A resurrection ship.
 Life for the Cylons.
 I'm holding his report, reading it slowly, unable to take in the magnitude of the gift she's given us.